9.15. Show and Clear Commands

 Address Map Failure Drops

-See RFC 7659#section-3.1.4 for reference:
+See RFC 7659 Section 3.1.4 for reference:

 • there are no free IP addresses in the pool

-• the system has received a request to allocate the IP address which is already busy
+• the system has received a request to allocate

 Port Map Failure Drops: